Pull to refresh

 Overview

-BioCardia's campaign to win the first FDA clearance for a catheter that injects cell and gene therapies directly into heart muscle cleared a pivotal regulatory hurdle in March 2026.
-The U.S. Food and Drug Administration accepted the company's pre-submission package for the Helix Transendocardial Delivery Catheter, confirming it contains all the necessary elements for substantive review and scheduling a formal meeting for the second quarter of 2026.
-The Helix device, backed by safety and efficacy data from fifteen clinical trials, uses a small helical needle that anchors within the beating heart to precisely deliver therapeutic agents to damaged muscle tissue.
-CDRH will lead the review in consultation with CBER.
+In March 2026, the FDA accepted BioCardia's pre-submission package for the Helix Transendocardial Delivery Catheter, the first catheter that injects cell and gene therapies directly into heart muscle, and scheduled a formal meeting for Q2 2026.
+The device, backed by fifteen clinical trials, uses a small helical needle anchored within the beating heart to precisely deliver therapeutic agents to damaged tissue; CDRH leads the review in consultation with CBER.

 Why it matters